Julio Álvarez: Murcia

-Álvarez signed a four-year contract with Real Murcia on 15 July 2003.
+Álvarez signed a four-year contract with Real Murcia CF on 15 July 2003.
 He suffered an injury before playing any games for his new club, and struggled throughout the vast majority of the season, finishing with 12 just appearances as the side went on to rank 20th in the main division.

 Fully recovered, Álvarez went on to be a very important team player, despite a poor year collectively in 2005–06 that almost ended in another relegation – he also established himself as a free kick specialist.

 Numancia and Almería

 Álvarez was deemed surplus to requirements in summer 2006 and, on 9 August, he joined CD Numancia on a two-year deal.
 Playing as an attacking or holding midfielder, he was a regular starter under manager Andoni Goikoetxea; the Sorians won the 2007–08 championship with Goikoetxea's successor Gonzalo Arconada, five points clear of Málaga CF.

 Álvarez's contract expired at the end of the season, and UD Almería signed him on a free transfer on 3 July 2008, reuniting him with Arconada.